 Original Medicare covers bone mass measurements with a doctor who deems it medically necessary, and it’s been at least 24 months since your last scan.
-Although, under certain circumstances, more frequent testing is possible.
+However, under certain circumstances, more frequent testing is possible.

 Read the content below to learn everything you need about Medicare coverage for bone mass testing.
 We’ll go over the different plan types and coverage you can expect.
 Then, we’ll answer a few questions on bone density testing.

 Beneficiaries undergoing an outpatient bone mass measurement test can expect Medicare Part B to cover the scan.
-Medicare Part B covers a Bone Mass Measurement test every 24 months or more if it’s medically necessary.
+Medicare Part B covers a Bone Mass Measurement test every 24 months or more if medically necessary.

 The bone density test is considered a preventive service.
 If the healthcare provider accepts the Medicare assignment, you’ll pay nothing for this test.
 That includes no deductible or coinsurance.